 The length of your calf muscle and the tendon’s insertion point determines the overall immensity of your calves.

-So, even if the Gods didn’t bless you with the genetics to have sexy, beautiful, and well-shaped calves, you can use my advanced training tactics to boost them and get them up to speed with your upper legs.
+So, even if the Gods didn’t bless you with the genetics to have sexy, beautiful, and well-shaped calves, you can use my advanced training tactics to boost them and get them up to speed with your upper legs and create your own beautiful calf development.

 To build those sexy calves you need to understand what is involved in how they function.
 The calves require a different form of training than other muscle groups.
 They need an entirely different type of INTENSITY and training scheme rather than just adding more reps and sets.